kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - If k8s cluster was created manually, it is deployed as a systemd service.
 If the cluster was deployed using kubeadm then it is deployed as a pod in the kube-system namespace.
 - Multiple control planes ( multiple masters) will have multiple etcd running in HA.

+## controller manager

+- brain of monitoring inside kubernetes.
+- custom options like "--pod-eviction-timeout,--node-monitor-period,etc" are available in the manifest file.

 ## scheduler

 - It decides which pod should be scheduled on which node by looking at the resource requirements of the pod if defined.